YunoHost-Apps/navidrome_ynh/doc/DESCRIPTION.md

 - Multi-user, each user has their own play counts, playlists, favourites, etc...
 - Very low resource usage
 - Automatically monitors your library for changes, importing new files and reloading new metadata
-- Themeable, modern and responsive Web interface based on Material UI
 - Compatible with all Subsonic/Madsonic/Airsonic clients
 - Transcoding on the fly.
 Can be set per user/player.
 Opus encoding is supported